 Tuition Assistance Process

 Returning families must complete this application to be considered for tuition assistance.
-Applications for returning families for the 2018-2019 school year will open in March 2018.
+Applications for returning families for the 2018-2019 school year must be completed by April 15, 2018.

 The application is only available online and may be accessed by clicking here.